Return to Better: Changes are Afoot

 WORK – LIFE – BALANCE…How can 3 words cause such yearning and longing, frustration and determination?
 In this passion-driven industry is this something you are striving to attain or does it seem like an overly lofty goal?

 Work Life balance is possible – it is not a rainbow-striped unicorn.
 There are people in our industry who have come up with some wonderful life hacks that work for them in order to balance these two bickering lovers.
-Join Moderator, Rick Banville as he speaks with a panel of PMs, TDs and SMs who are attempting concrete solutions.
-These might be personal strategies that work on a global stage or are work strategies that are bound by specific company policies.
-They may not have achieved perfection but they making the effort.
+Moderator Rick Banville spoke with a panel of PMs, TDs and SMs who are attempting concrete solutions.
+These were personal strategies that work on a global stage or work strategies that were bound by specific company policies.
+The panellists may not have achieved perfection but they were making the effort.

-In order to make this a national discussion, we will be providing remote access seats through our ZOOM Video conferencing platform.
-Link and instructions will be sent upon registration.
+In order to make this a national discussion, we provided remote access seats through our ZOOM Video conferencing platform.

-After the event, we will move to Betty’s for networking and continued informal discussions.
+After the event, we moved to Betty’s for networking and continued informal discussions.